agmath/agmath.github.io/LinearAlgebra.md

         </a>
       </p>
       <p style="margin: 0;">
-        <strong>Course Description:</strong> This is a first course in linear algebra and matrices...
+        <strong>Course Description:</strong> This is a first course in linear algebra and matrices.
+Topics include systems of linear equations, linear independence, matrices of linear transformations, matrix algebra, determinants, vector spaces, eigenvalues, and eigenvectors.
+After mastering basic concepts and skills, students will use their knowledge of linear algebra to model a selection of applied mathematics problems in business, science, computer science, and economics.
       </p>
     </div>
   </div>